 Mortgages have two parties involved.
 The mortgage lender is the one lending money for the mortgage.
 There is a second party, the person or entity that will pay the principal on the loan.
 When you go to buy a home, or refinance your current home mortgage, these are the two parties involved in the transaction.
 The qualifications for each differ, but both will have to qualify for mortgages.

 There are two types of mortgages, cash-out mortgages and recourse loans.
 In a cash-out mortgage, the lender is the one who buys the assets from the borrower at auction and then sells them to recoup their losses.
-For the lender, this is a convenient way to avoid foreclosures of the property.
+Also, this way the cake will give you more game.
 For the borrowers, these mortgages often mean that they have no choice but to sell if they want to stop making payments on their loans.

 Most construction loans are also cash-out mortgages.
 Construction loans are typically used for building a single-family home.
 Mortgages for multiple units are referred to as “multi-unit” mortgages.
 Usually, the mortgage company will either give you a construction loan or a modular loan.
 Either one will qualify you for mortgages.